vedi/knowledge-base/src/documents/unity/grow/Grow_Sync.html.md

 ## Overview

-GROW's State & Economy Sync brings you a complete solution for saving your game state in the cloud, cross device synching and remote economy (metadata) management.
+GROW's State & Economy Sync brings you a complete solution for saving your game state in the cloud, cross device synching and remote economy (model) management.
 With State & Economy Sync you can:

 - Save game progress & virtual items on the server.
 - Restore the state upon uninstalling and reinstalling the game.
 - Cross device synching - allow the player to have the same game state across all of his/her devices.
-- Remote Economy (MetaData) Management - manage your economy without changing any code in your game.
+- Remote Economy (model) Management - manage your economy without changing any code in your game.

 ## Integration